SmartFlower Solar Review: The True Cost of a Solar Flower

 Before applying for all incentives and tax credits, the SmartFlower solar panel system ranges in price from $25,000 to $30,000 with the average cost to install at $27,000.
 There are two models that you can choose from, and this is why the price can vary.

-After taking into account the 30% Federal Solar Tax Credit and other incentives, the cost comes closer to the $17,000 to $20,000 range.
-Now, lets look at the specifications so we can see how it compares with a traditional rooftop solar panel system.
+After taking into account the 30% Residential Clean Energy Credit created by the Inflation Reduction Act and other state incentives, the cost comes closer to the $17,000 to $20,000 range.
+Now, let’s look at the specifications so we can see how it compares with a traditional rooftop solar panel system.

 Important SmartFlower Considerations